México is an atonishing country.

 Restaurants all over the city are filled with seafood specialties.
 Many of the restaurants in Huatulco are locally-owned; they are not owned by foreigners or large companies.

-You will also find many women walking up and down beaches, selling their own seafood delights—support these small businesses as well.
+You will also find many women at the beaches selling their own seafood delights—support these small businesses as well.
 According to a UN Women report, economic empowerment is a fundamental force in creating gender equality.
 Many of the women selling seafood, pastries and other delights on the beach are caring for children, parents and other family members.
 They work hard everyday cooking, preparing meals and walking up-and-down beaches to provide for themselves and their loved ones.
 These women’s entrepreneurial spirit and drive deserve recognition—remember to honor their hard work by purchasing from them.

 Most items will be very inexpensive, so be sure to give them something extra—not as charity but as a tip for their service.
 It’s not required nor expected, but if you’re paying $3 for a plate of oysters that you’d normally pay $30 at home, give a little extra.